gs-gs/ktlg/README.md

 </details>

 ## Github app
-Ensure that you are logged in to Github with owner permissions to the workspace of interest
+Ensure that you are logged in to Github with owner permissions to the organisation of interest
-- Go to the URL https://github.com/apps/ktlg-integration
+- Go to the URL https://github.com/apps/ktlg
 - Click the **Install** button
 - Select **Only select repositories**
 - Select the appropriate repositories.
 Note: typing a partial name in the textbox under **Only select repositories** will display the matching repositories below